MrCreosote/KBaseMinHashExperimentsAndScripts/README.md

 ## Sketching and searching with Sourmash

+Note that all the sequences were capitalized prior to sketching as Sourmash ignores lower case signatures, and all the bacterial isolates were lower cased.
+However, the euks were capitalized as well which is probably not right.
+The sequences should be re-sketched after fixing the euks.

+### 1000 CI Refdata sequences

 ```
 $ date; sourmash compute -k 31 --scaled 1000 -o ../kb_refseq_ci_1000.sigs *; date
 Sat Apr 14 14:50:08 PDT 2018